 To configure the MAC filter, first you need to create rules (specify MAC addresses of devices for which the specified filtering modes will be applied).
-To do this, click the ADD button ( \( \ddaggerap) \).
+To do this, click the ADD button ( \(\ddagger)\).

-Figure 107.
+Figure 134.
 The window for adding a rule for the MAC filter.

-Parameter Description Frequency band From the drop-down list, select a band of the wireless network.
-SSID A wireless network to which the rule will be applied.
+Parameter Description SSID A wireless network to which the rule will be applied.
 Select the needed value from the drop-down list.
 MAC address In the field, enter the MAC address to which the selected filtering mode will be applied.
-Name The name of the device for easier identification.
+Name The name of the device for easier identification ( optional ).
 You can specify any name.
 Enable If the switch is moved to the right, the rule is active.
 Move the switch to the left to disable the rule.